 Oslo used to have a consistently great Pho place in the shape of Hai Cafe.
-The large, gloomy interior with it's rather cold service, but warming bowls of soup were a highlight of any hangover.
+The large, gloomy interior with it's rather cold service, but warming bowls of soup were a highlight of any hunger pang.
 With rent prices hiking they gave up their location promising to open a new shop.
 The years have rolled by without any hint of a new place opening yet, so we were forced to return to the mediocre haunts or try new ones in the hope that something, somewhere could come close.
 Could Oslo muster TWO good Pho places?
-The answer is not a simple Yes/No.
+The answer is yes.

 With the main problem being consistency, we are drawn into the murkey waters of recommending places based on them at their best, and fully aware that if someone visited on a bad day, they would wonder what the hell the fuss was about.
-Understanding this, the three bowls crushed were Pho Mai, Da Lat Cafe and Mama Pho.
-In the spirit of top ten lists, we'll stick to a three bowl review with the worst, first.
+Understanding this, the five bowls crushed were Pho Mai, Far East, Da Lat Cafe, Sea Sushi and Mama Pho.
+In the spirit of top ten lists, we'll stick to a five bowl review with the worst, first.

 The Kids Aren't Alright

 Ultimately there will always be pretenders.
 I could almost smell the falsehoods arriving to this "trendy" restaurant that you find in every downtown in every city.
 Suspiciously vacant of any spine of authenticity, playing more on the "hip casual" curse that pervades with its deep reach, where care in the kitchen is traded in for money spent on interior decorators and social media accounts.
 You can bet your bottom dollar the food will be mediocre, the prices just a hair below choking range, and the service friendly but not warm.